Iain Macnab

-Biography
+Early life

 Iain Macnab was born in Iloilo in the Philippines on 21 October 1890 to Scottish parents, the son of John Macnab of the Hongkong and Shanghai Bank.
 The family moved to Scotland when he was young.

 Macnab served in France in the First World War as a captain in the Argyll and Sutherland Highlanders.
 He was severely wounded as a machine-gun officer, invalided out and spent two years in bed recovering from his wounds.
 He rejoined the military in the Second World War, despite his age, and became a pilot officer in the Royal Air Force Volunteer Reserve.
 He was again wounded and invalided twice, in 1942 and 1945.

 He married the dancer Helen Wingrave.

+Education

 Macnab was educated at Merchiston Castle School in Edinburgh before studying at Glasgow School of Art and then at Heatherley’s in 1918.
 From 1919 to 1925 he was principal of Heatherley’s School of Art.

 In 1925 he became the founding principal of the Grosvenor School of Modern Art.

 Macnab was hereditary armourer and standard bearer to the Macnab of Macnab.

 Macnab died in London on 24 December 1967.
 His younger sister Chica Macnab was also an artist.